BranchManager69/didi/COMPLETED.md

 2. The bitsandbytes library has compatibility issues with the current transformers version
 3. Some parameter conflicts in HuggingFaceLLM initialization

-To get the full LLM-powered analysis working, the next steps would be:
+To get Didi's full AI-powered analysis working, the next steps would be:

 ```bash
 # This would fix the LLM compatibility issues